bytebase/bytebase.com/content/blog/postgres-vs-mongodb.md

 ![stackoverflow](/content/blog/postgres-vs-mongodb/stackoverflow.webp)

 ICYDK, MongoDB used to hold that title for 4 consecutive years from 2017 to 2020.
-And according to DB-Engines.
-Postgres and MongoDB are among the top 5 databases.
+And according to DB-Engines, Postgres and MongoDB are among the top 5 databases.
 They are the two climbling the ladder and eating the shares of the big three, Oracle, MySQL, and Microsoft SQL Server.

 ![db-engines](/content/blog/postgres-vs-mongodb/db-engines.webp)